Vietnam.vn - Nền tảng quảng bá Việt Nam

-The only person left producing shrimp seeds
+The only person still producing shrimp larvae.

 Việt NamViệt Nam30/03/2024

-From orphan to "millionaire"
+From orphan to millionaire

-Mastering the art of breeding
+Mastering the techniques of animal breeding.

-Article and photos: Le Dong
+Text and photos: Le Dong

 Source